Energy: the bedrock of Mauritania’s pitch to investors

 These goals are backed by large-scale projects, including CWP’s 16-20 GW AMAN initiative, the 10 GW Project Nour by TotalEnergies and Chariot, GreenGo Energy’s 35 GW Megaton Moon, and a 10 GW facility from Germany’s Conjuncta and Egypt’s Infinity.

 Mauritania’s vast solar and wind resources – boasting 457.9 GW in solar and 47 GW in wind – provide a formidable commercial edge.
-Just two days by cargo to Europe, Mauritania’s prime location amplifies its export potential and creates robust opportunities for infrastructure development and local industry growth.
+Just two days by ship to Europe, Mauritania’s prime location amplifies its export potential and creates robust opportunities for infrastructure development and local industry growth.

 “Mauritania is ambitiously working to harness its vast energy resources, including renewables and, crucially, hydrogen” says Minister Ould Khaled.